cartoon-raccoon/oyster/docs/scripting.md

 ```
 In this loop, command substitution, array expansion and range expansion are used.
 These can all be used in conjunction with each other; oyster iterates over each word in the arguments and expands/translates them accordingly.

 The only valid square bracket notation here is the range notation; see above.
+Also equivalent is brace range expansion.

 Command substitutions are also valid in for loops.
 They expand to a list of strings, split by whitespace (which includes newlines).